 There are 300,000 very small farms on the steep slopes in the Upper Tana watershed.
 Land scarcity and declines in soil productivity drives farmers to expand cultivation into steeper and steeper slopes and riparian catchments.
 Working with these farmers—starting with those in the steepest and most critical areas—is imperative to reducing the many impacts that are caused by deforestation and this massive sediment runoff.

-Together with our Water Fund partners, we are providing more than 25,000 farmers with the training, resources and equipment they need to help keep the river healthy, conserve water and reap the benefits of higher crop yields and more stable farms.
+Together with our Water Fund partners, we have provided more than 44,000 farmers with the training, resources, and equipment they need to help keep the river healthy, conserve water, and reap the benefits of higher crop yields and more stable farms.